brys0/Spotify-Web/README.md

 > Can I change the port of the webserver?

 Right now that not possible on the public release it should come out the next 1 or 2 releases however.

+> I need a version for NodeJS when will that be coming out?

+Never, unless someone decides to make a version for other programming languages.